-We often hear terms like “supplier”, “provider”, “vendor” or “third-party” used indistinctly, as if they are all the same.
+We often hear terms like supplier, provider, vendor or third-party used indistinctly.
 And while they’re all external entities that have a relationship with an organization, we like to focus on third-parties.
 We believe this concept is much more powerful than it seems and here’s why.

 All vendors, suppliers and providers are third-parties, but not vice versa